DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-joshuagarcia2875/README.md

 - We did exercises to test our understanding of the pseudocode and analyse the function or purpose of each block of code in the pseudocode.

 #Week 11
--Sorting is putting elements into a list in which the elements are in increasing order.
+- Sorting is putting elements into a list in which the elements are in increasing order
--Bubble sort puts a list into increasing order by successively comparing adjacent elements.
+- Bubble sort puts a list into increasing order by successively comparing adjacent elements.
 The two adjacent element interchange with each other if they are in the wrong order.
--In bubble sort, we intechange a larger element with the smaller element adjacent to it.
+- In bubble sort, we intechange a larger element with the smaller element adjacent to it.
 The bubble sorting starts with the first element up to the last element for a full pass.
 The sorting repeats until the list is completely sorted.
--A good analogy or visualization for the bubble sort is imagining small-valued elements "bubble" or goes to the top as the interchanging happens with the larger elements, while the larger element goes down to the bottom.
+- A good analogy or visualization for the bubble sort is imagining small-valued elements "bubble" or goes to the top as the interchanging happens with the larger elements, while the larger element goes down to the bottom.
 -Bubble sort algorihm uses "for" loop
--In insertion sort, it starts with the second element.
+- In insertion sort, it starts with the second element.
 Insertion sort compares the second element with the first element and it inserts the second element before the first element if it is not greater than the first element.
 If the second element is greater than the first element, it is placed after the first element.
--The insertion sort has a outer "for" loop, inner "while" loop and inner "for" loop -The outer "for" loop makes it move from element to element -The inner "while" loop serves as the comparison
+- The insertion sort has a outer "for" loop, inner "while" loop and inner "for" loop
+- The outer "for" loop makes it move from element to element
+- The inner "while" loop serves as the comparison
--The inner "for" loop serves to sort
+- The inner "for" loop serves to sort
--In greedy algorithm, this algorithm help us decide what is the "best" choice at each step.
+- In greedy algorithm, this algorithm help us decide what is the "best" choice at each step.
--An example for greedy algorithm is the greedy change-making algorithm which produces change using the fewest number of coins possible.
+- An example for greedy algorithm is the greedy change-making algorithm which produces change using the fewest number of coins possible.

 #Week 12
- -Big O means upper bound function
+- Big O means upper bound function
- -Big Omega means lower bound function
+- Big Omega means lower bound function
- -Big Theta means both Big O and Big Omega thefore both upper bound and lower bound -I learned about Time Complexity of different algorithms and Worst-case complexity -Worst case performance of an algorithm means the largest number of operations needed to the problem given using the specified algorithm.
+- Big Theta means both Big O and Big Omega thefore both upper bound and lower bound
+- I learned about Time Complexity of different algorithms and Worst-case complexity
+- Worst case performance of an algorithm means the largest number of operations needed to the problem given using the specified algorithm
- -I also learned about Caesar Cipher which is a really fun and interesting topic.
+- I also learned about Caesar Cipher which is a really fun and interesting topic.

 #Week 13
 -Our main topic for this week is Graph Theory